 U.S. Virgin Islands

 Just a short flight away from Puerto Rico—we’re talking around 30 minutes, people—lies another tropical paradise known as the U.S. Virgin Islands of St. Thomas, St. Croix and St. John.
 The USVI reopened for tourism back in September 2020, but there are a few extra precautionary steps the islands are asking you to take to keep everyone safe; you can find more on that here.
 Once you land, getting straight to the beach is a breeze because, as promised, you don’t even need to bring your passport along to gain access to this Caribbean heaven.
-While tourism in these islands was hit hard by Hurricanes Irma and Maria in 2017, and then COIVD-19 in 2020, the rainbow after the storm seems to now be within sight, so why not help in the rebuilding efforts by enjoying what these beautiful islands do best?
-Wowing tourists!
+While tourism in these islands was hit hard by Hurricanes Irma and Maria in 2017, and then COIVD-19 in 2020, the rainbow after the storm is within sight, so why not help in the rebuilding efforts by enjoying what these beautiful islands do best—wowing tourists!

 If you can’t decide which of the U.S. Virgin Islands to explore, keep in mind that each has its own unique personality.
 Find the one that matches yours, and you’ll be set!
 For example, St. John is known for it’s breathtaking diving and snorkeling spots and St. Thomas for world-class shopping.
-Foodies won’t be able to resist St. Croix, offering Caribbean island-style cuisine your palate will never forget.
+Foodies won’t be able to resist St. Croix, offering Caribbean island-style cuisine your palate won’t soon forget.
 Pair your meal with some local Cruzan Coconut Rum, and you’ll quickly realize every dining experience you have from here on out will be compared to this magical moment.
 And will never, ever compare.

 San Diego, California

 About 70 miles of coastline, adorable sea lions and seriously talented surfers?
 When you’re ready to travel again, head west and you’ll find a SoCal paradise in San Diego … and you may wonder why you ever considered traveling further.
 La Jolla Cove is enough reason to visit; it’s a Pacific Coast dream featuring scuba diving, white sand beaches, underwater reefs and plenty of seal spotting as the Children’s Pool transforms into a safe haven for newly-born seal pups from December to May each year.